Small-town developer building tomorrow's tech

 Server/Cloud Administration

-I’ve manage Linux web servers across dozens of domains.
+I’ve managed Linux web servers across dozens of domains.
 SSL certificates, partition management, security patches, Docker deployments, load balancing.
 Disaster recovery plans that actually get tested.
 Dependable infrastructure without drama.

 Server-Side Web Development